Larry Kert: Success and struggles

 Kert's later career had only occasional high points.
 The Broadway musical A Family Affair limped along for three months in early 1962.
 He was a member of the cast of the infamous ill-fated musical version of Truman Capote's novella, Breakfast at Tiffany's, which closed during previews in December 1966.
 His next project, La Strada (1969), starring Bernadette Peters, closed on opening night.
 He often worked in Off-Broadway, theatre workshops, and taught dance.
-However, replacing the original actor who fell ill, he played the male lead Cliff in the first run of Cabaret for most of its run.
+He also played the male lead, Cliff, as a replacement during the original Broadway run of Cabaret, taking over the part in December 1968 and remaining until the production closed in September 1969.

 His next big break came as a replacement for Dean Jones as the lead in Stephen Sondheim's Company (1970).
 Soon after opening night, director Harold Prince released Jones from his contract and substituted Kert.
 The Tony Awards nominating committee allowed him to compete in the category of Best Actor in a Musical, though the rules normally restricted nominations to the performer who originated a role.
 The original cast album of Company had already been recorded before Kert joined the first cast.
 When the cast traveled to London to reprise their roles, Columbia Records recorded new tracks with Kert to substitute for those Jones had recorded.
 This recording with Kert was released as the Original London Cast recording.
 In 1998, when Sony Music, which had acquired the Columbia catalog, released a new digital version of the original Broadway cast recording, Kert's rendition of "Being Alive", the show's final number, was included as a bonus track.

 In 1977, he won the role of Liza Minnelli's leading man in "Happy Endings", a movie within the movie New York, New York.
 Kert hoped that his role as the producer, though small, would be his great movie breakthrough.
 But before New York, New York opened, United Artists, the distributor, insisted that it was too long and persuaded director Martin Scorsese to drop most of the 11-minute "Happy Endings" sequence from the final version, including all of Kert's scenes.
 In 1981, New York, New York was re-released with "Happy Endings" intact and Kert's role restored.

 In 1975, he appeared in A Musical Jubilee, a revue that lasted barely three months.
 Rags (1986) closed two days after it opened.
 In his final show, Legs Diamond (1988), he was a standby for star Peter Allen.
 One of Kert's last recordings was the 1987 2-CD studio cast album of the complete scores of two George and Ira Gershwin musicals: Of Thee I Sing and its sequel Let 'Em Eat Cake.
 This was the first time these scores had been recorded in their entirety.